amazon-connect/amazon-connect-salesforce-cti/docs/classic/02-installation/03-managed-package-manual-setup.md

 Below are manual setup instructions for the Salesforce CTI Adapter Managed Package.
 After following the below steps, be sure to follow the instructions for setting up the Salesforce Lambdas [here](/docs/classic/installation/04-salesforce-lambdas-manual-setup).

+Before proceeding, please **confirm that the application was installed for admins only** (see [installation](/docs/classic/installation/01-installation) for more details).
+If you did this by accident, then you will have to [manually edit the profiles](/docs/classic/installation/06-cti-adapter-installation-troubleshooting#how-to-remove-permissions-to-visualforce-pages-apex-classes-for-a-desired-profile) to remove the permissions to the objects and pages created by the app.

 ## Lightning Flow Setup Installation

 1. Navigate to **Service Setup** within the Lightning UI under the gear